Ready-Made Non Exclusive Agreement Templates

 A non-exclusive agreement implies that two parties agree on the provision of products or services yet the distributor can also contract the same products and services to other businesses.
 This agreement is the opposite of the purpose of an exclusive agreement, wherein the products or services can only contract one company until the end of the contract.
 In other words, non-exclusive agreements enable rivals authority to market and distribute the goods and services while the exclusive agreements exclude competitors for a period of time.
 A type of non-exclusive agreement is the non-exclusive license agreement.
 In this agreement, the licensor permits the licensee to use his/her intellectual property (copyrights, patents, and trademarks) in exchange for a negotiated compensation.
 Exclusive and non-exclusive licenses refer to the degree of exclusivity that a licensee will be granted.

-How to Write a Non-Exclusive Agreement
+How to Write a Non-Exclusive Agreement?

-Knowing the distinction between exclusive and non-exclusive contract is essential, so choose the perfect agreement for your business.
+Knowing the distinction between exclusive and non-exclusive contracts is essential, so choose the perfect agreement for your business.
 A non-exclusive agreement can be a very detailed contract that includes a lot of stipulations depending on what type of non-exclusive agreement you are drafting.
 Nevertheless, we have summed up the five basic steps to making a solid simple agreement.

 1. State Basic Information